 Then type all your seed words in order and enter your passphrase.
 If you make a spelling mistake, the wallet will warn you by highlighting the incorrect word in red.
 Once everything is correct and you have entered your passphrase, click on Create Keystore.

 The next screen will show you the derivation path, leaving this as the default is fine and recommended unless you have a specific reason you want to change it and you understand the implications of doing so.
-Click on Import Keystore, leaving the account from the drop-down menu on the default setting, #0.
-You will be asked to enter your passphrase again in a pop-up dialog.
+Click on Import Keystore, leaving the account from the drop-down menu on the default setting, #0

-The next screen will display the summary details of the wallet you have just created.
-One important item to note here is the Master Fingerprint.
+.
 This is a unique checksum that accompanies your passphrase.
 Any passphrase you enter will generate a different fingerprint.
 This is how you can verify that you have entered your passphrase correctly the next time you open this wallet.
-You can always come back to this page and find this information when you select the Settings tab from the left-hand side menu.
-You can store your fingerprint with your passphrase, this does not compromise your security.
-Once you have you the fingerprint written down, click on Apply.
+You can always come back to this page and find this information when you select the Settings

 You will be asked if you would like to add a password to this wallet.
 This password is different than your passphrase, the password is used to encrypt the wallet data file that Sparrow Wallet saves on your computer.
 Having this file password protected will add an additional layer of security in case anyone gains access to your computer.

-Now that you have your wallet all setup, you are ready to start using Whirlpool.
-You will need some bitcoin deposited into your wallet first.
-To get a receiving address, navigate to the Receive tab on the left-hand side menu and you will be presented with a QR code and the text of your first bitcoin address.
+tab on the left-hand side menu and you will be presented with a QR code and the text of your first bitcoin address.
 You could copy/paste this address into your SlushPool account and have your mining rewards automatically deposited there.
 Changing your SlushPool reward address in between each payout can help you preserve your privacy.

-Once you receive your first payout, you will see the transaction appear in Sparrow Wallet, under the Transactions tab on the left-hand side menu.
-In this example, 0.01 BTC was received.
+Once you receive your first payout, you will see the transaction appear in Sparrow Wallet, under the Transactions

-Now that you have some bitcoin, navigate to the UTXOs tab in the left-hand side menu and then select the UTXO you are interested in.
-You will see the Mix Selected button appear once you select the UTXO(s).
-Click on that button and then click Next in the two pop-up explainer windows that describe the Whirlpool process.
+tab in the left-hand side menu and then select the UTXO you are interested in.
+You will see the Mix Selected

 Then if you have an "SCODE" you can enter it in the third window.
 The "SCODE" can be used for discounted CoinJoin fees announced by @SamouraiWallet.
 Then click on Next.